-It represents the time that a company takes from receiving a confirmation for order until its fulfilment.
+It represents the time that a company takes from receiving a confirmation for order until its fulfillment.

-It represents the time it takes to place an order with a supplier and receiving supplies.
+It represents the time it takes to place an order with a supplier and receive supplies.

 It is the time that a company takes to produce and deliver the products if all the raw materials are available.